Tail behavior of sums and differences of log-normal random variables: Asymptotic behavior of the left tail of a log-normal sum

 Assumption $(\mathcal A)$ is a natural nondegeneracy condition for our problem.
 The following straightforward equality gives a relation between the optimization problem in \eqref{minprob} and a similar problem without the normalization constraint:

-A minimizer $\bar v$ of the right-hand side can therefore be constructed from the minimizer $\bar w$ of \eqref{minprob} as follows:
+A minimizer $\bar{\ve v}$ of the right-hand side can therefore be constructed from the minimizer $\bar{\ve{w}}$ of \eqref{minprob} as follows:

-Now, introducing the vector $\lambda\in \mathbb R^d$ of Lagrange multipliers for the positivity constraints on the right-hand side of \eqref{nonorm}, we get the Lagrangian
+Now, introducing the vector ${\veee\lambda}\in\mathbb{R}^n$ of Lagrange multipliers for the positivity constraints on the right-hand side of \eqref{nonorm}, we get the Lagrangian

-At the extremum therefore, $\cm \bar v = \mathbf 1+\lambda$, or in other words,
+At the extremum therefore, $\cm\bar{\ve v} = \mathbf{1}+{\veee\lambda}$, or in other words,

-Therefore, Assumption $(\mathcal A)$ simply states that for the constraints, which are saturated, the Lagrange multipliers are not equal to zero (since the constraints are inequalities, this is equivalent to the strict positivity for the multipliers).
+Therefore, assumption $(\mathcal A)$ simply states that for the constraints, which are saturated, the Lagrange multipliers are not equal to zero (since the constraints are inequalities, this is equivalent to the strict positivity for the multipliers).
 This is generally true, except when the solution of the unconstrained problem belongs to the boundary of the domain defined by the constraints. \end{remark}

-The next assertion provides a sharp asymptotic formula with error estimate for the distribution function of the random variable $X$, under Assumption $(\mathcal A)$.
-A similar formula for the distribution density of $X$ will be formulated below (see Corollary \ref{C:corr}). \begin{theorem} Suppose Assumption $(\mathcal A)$ holds.
-Then, as $x\to 0$,
+The next assertion provides a sharp asymptotic formula with an error estimate for the distribution function of the random variable $X$, under assumption $(\mathcal A)$.
+A similar formula for the distribution density of $X$ will be formulated below (see Corollary~\ref{Ccorr}).